trpx/nginx-reloader/README.md

 # Alpha

-So be warned: no tests yet, totally untested
+Be warned: for now tested only manually, seems too be working, but automated tests are yet to come.

 ## Usage